 As a third party to the agreement, the Public Prosecution Service may put forth questions, request changes, and request additions to the Leniency Agreement.
-However, such alteration requests by the Public Prosecution Service are generally intermediated by the

-SG-Cade, in light of the legal competence of the SG-Cade to enter into Leniency Agreements (article 86 of Law no 12.529/2011).
+However, such alteration requests by the Public Prosecution Service are generally intermediated by the SG-Cade, in light of the legal competence of the SG-Cade to enter into Leniency Agreements (article 86 of Law no 12.529/2011).

-Since Law no 12.529/2011 designates the SG-Cade as the competent authority to enter into Leniency Agreements, the Public Prosecution Service does not have access to the information and documents negotiated with the proponent of a Leniency Agreement before it is signed.
+Since Law no 12.529/2011 designates the SG-Cade as the competent authority to enter into Leniency Agreements, the Public Prosecution Service does not have access to the information and documents negotiated with the proponent of a Leniency Agreement during the phase of submission of documents and information regarding the conduct.

-After a meeting is held with the offices of the Public Prosecution Service and any adjustments proposed by the Federal and/or State prosecutor are made, the parties will validate the terms of the Leniency Agreement and date will be set for its signing.
+After a meeting is held with the offices of the Public Prosecution Service and any adjustments proposed by the Federal and/or State prosecutor are made, the parties will validate the terms of the Leniency Agreement and date will be set for its signing (see question 64).

-It should be noted that the parties may first approach the Public Prosecution Service and then seek out the SG-Cade to negotiate the Leniency Agreement regarding participation in the cartel, which is both a crime and an administrative offense (see questions $\underline{3}$ to $\underline{5}$).
-Negotiation of the Leniency Agreement, however, remains subject to the availability of the marker (see question $\underline{34}$) and fulfillment of the legal requirements (see question $\underline{12}$).
+It should be noted that the parties may first approach the Public Prosecution Service and then seek out the SG-Cade to negotiate the Leniency Agreement regarding participation in the cartel, which is both a crime and an administrative offense (see questions $\underline{3}$ to $\underline{5}$ ).
+Negotiation of the Leniency Agreement, however, remains subject to the availability of the marker (see question $\underline{34}$ ) and fulfillment of the legal requirements (see question $\underline{12}$ ).